Yoichi Space Museum 余市宇宙記念館

 The museum has many exhibits that adults and children can enjoy.
 The Digital Planetarium uses computer graphics to project the star-filled sky onto the inside wall of the air dome, and you can watch movies in the 2041 Solar System Mission 3D Theater.

-The museum also has a 1:20-scale model of the International Space Station, a 3:4-scale Hubble Space Telescope, and a life-size model of the International Space Station Kibo laboratory, where Japanese astronauts Naoko Yamazaki and Soichi Noguchi stayed.
+The museum also has a 1:20-scale model of the International Space Station, a 3:4-scale Hubble Space Telescope.
 You can also buy space food at the gift shop if you want to try something a little different.

 The latest information may differ, so please check the official website